-Professor of History and Environmental Studies; Dean of New Students; Chair of Latinx and Latin Amer Studies
+Anson D. Morse 1871 Professor of History and Professor of Environmental Studies; Dean of New Students; Chair of Latinx and Latin Amer Studies

-Dean Lopez has special responsibilities for the personal and academic counseling of students in the Class of 2021 and new transfer scholars.
-He may be consulted on matters relating to the general and academic counseling of first-year students, college regulations and requirements, the Orientation Program, and the First-Year Seminar courses.
+Dean López has special responsibilities for the personal and academic counseling of students in the Class of 2025 and first year new transfer scholars.
+He may be consulted on matters relating to the general and academic counseling of first-year students, college regulations and requirements, and the First-Year Seminar courses.

 Michelle provides all aspects of administrative support for the 2023/2023E Class Dean David Schneider and for the 2025/2025E Class Dean Jess Caldwell-O'Keefe.
 Michelle oversees the implementation of processes and policies used by the Team of Class Deans.
 Michelle also provides support and training for the staff of Academic Support Coordinators.

 The Center for Counseling and Mental Health staff provides assessment, counseling, brief psychotherapy, and referral to Amherst College students on a voluntary and confidential basis.
 Stop by the Center for Counseling and Mental Health located in Scott House (directly across the street from Orr Rink), or call us at 413-542-2354 between 8:30 a.m. and 4:30 p.m.

 Pronouns: she/her/hers.
 Hanna serves as the director of the Office of Immigration Services.
 Her work focuses on immigration advising, tracking and interpreting immigration policy, and maintaining compliance with the federal regulations affecting international students.

 Residential Life at Amherst advances academic priorities, encourages both socialization and community-building, and supports students’ well-being and safety.
 Residence life staff are here to assist you.
 Both professional and student staff are available to answer any of your questions and point you in the right direction.